nauzi0311/Soft2-AutoScoring/README.md

 # Soft2-AutoScoring

-This repository is made for Auto Scoring tool to soft2
+This repository is made for Auto Executo tool to soft2